 Woodlawn High Schoolmagnet

-Woodlawn High Schoolmagnet places among the top 20% of public schools in Alabama for:
+Woodlawn High Schoolmagnet ranks among the top 20% of public schools in Alabama for:

 The teacher population of 43 teachers has stayed relatively flat over five school years.